From flowforge-skill

 |---|---|

-.drawio files (in examples/)These are real, working .drawio files you can read as reference when generating similar diagram types:
+.drawio files (in examples/)Real, working files to read as reference when generating a similar type: